samereberlin/LibroJS/README.md

 </body>
 ```

 The pop-up modal transition "pop" is enabled by default, but if we need to set a different one, we can use _WebApp.setDefaultModalTransition('transitionType')_ public API.
-But if we need to set a different transition for an specific modal only, we just need to set the _transition="transitionType"_ HTML DOM element property.
+But if we need to set a different transition for an specific modal only, we just need to set the _transitionType="transitionType"_ HTML DOM element property (which can also be set via JavaScript for dynamically created modals).
 And if we need to set an specific modal transition to be used once only (without modify the default setting), we can use _WebApp.setNextModalTransition('transitionType')_ public API, similar as described in the "page transitions" section.
 The following example demonstrates how to create a simple modal "drawer element" and a simple modal "top menu" (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex09.2_modalMenus.html#firstPage" target="_blank">live preview</a>):

 ```html
 <div class="page" id="firstPage">